 Hotel Schweizerhof Luzern

 From our stay, we found the personnel manning the front desk were exceptionally kind, the service was outstanding, and the location ideal for access to the lake.
 In addition, the hotel has a lake bar with a free WiFi connection and free parking, not to mention incredible views of the lake.
+Visit Lake Lucerne in Switzerland and check out some of these favorite activities!

 See Related: Simple Ways to Sustainable Travel

-Best Things to do Around Lake Lucerne, Switzerland
+Best Things to Do Around Lake Lucerne, Switzerland

 Hike the Swiss path in Morschach